Your Pay Monthly Mobile Agreement

 6.2 You agree:

-(a) to give us any information we reasonably ask for in relation to this Agreement and that any information you give us is factually correct;
+(a) to give us any information you provide us or we reasonably ask for in relation to this Agreement and that any information you give us is factually correct and up-to-date;

 (b) to take adequate steps to avoid damage to the SIM Card or unauthorised use or theft of the SIM Card;